Luigi Zampa: Biography

 He directed several Italian neorealism films in the 1940s.
-In 1949 he filmed Alarm Bells on Ischia, and also shot a separate British version under the title Children of Chance.
+In 1949, he filmed Alarm Bells on Ischia, and also shot a separate British version under the title Children of Chance.

 During the 1950s and 1960s, he became a director of several successful films belonging to the Commedia all'italiana genre, some starring Alberto Sordi.
+Sordi and Zampa made A Girl in Australia (1971) in Australia.